rpeterson87/fitness-x/README.md

 # Getting Started:

 There is a set of starter workouts on the home page.
 You can use those to start your workout list.
-Once you create an account you can start creating workouts.
-Find a youtube workout video you like and create your workout.
+Once you create an account you can start saving workouts.
+Find a youtube workout video you like and create your workout playlist.
 Then you can track your exercise data on the videos show page.